 - Engage diverse audiences in current lab research activities;

 - Partner with local schools to offer hands-on education in systems biology;

 - Train a new generation of scientists to be simultaneously literate in the mathematical and life sciences.

 Activities and Opportunities

 The USC women in science and engineering (WiSE) program is an initiative to increase the representation of women in science and engineering, and to help women at USC to succeed.
-Megan is actively involved in WiSE including as a mentor in previous years.
+Megan and MeiLu are actively involved in WiSE.
 The mentorship program for incoming graduate students offers help with the beginnings and navigation of graduate school life.
-Details of the program for 2020 are here.
+Details of the program can be found here.